CiscoDevNet/AD-Capital-K8s-Lab/README.md

 Contains the tooling to automate the configuration of K8s Resource Definition files in `AD-Capital-K8s-V1`

 `AD-Capital-K8s-Harness`
 This is a fully instrumented independent version of the AD-Capital application.
+It combines the deployment resources from:
+`AD-Capital-K8s-V1`
+and
-It combines the deployment resources from `AD-Capital-K8s-V1` and `AD-Capital-K8s-Approval` in readiness for the Harness section of this labs
+`AD-Capital-K8s-Approval` in readiness for the Harness section of this labs

 `Rookout`
 This is a fully instrumented independent version of the AD-Capital application in readiness for the Rookout section of this lab.